 Public Perception and Media Influence

 The portrayal of GPS tracking in the media significantly shapes public perception, making it a pivotal aspect of the discourse on “Is it illegal to put a tracker on your spouse’s car?”
-Fictional narratives and real-life media coverage both play roles in forming societal attitudes towards the use of tracking devices in relationships.
+Fictional narratives and real-life media coverage both play roles in forming societal attitudes toward the use of tracking devices in relationships.
 By examining these representations, insights can be gained into the collective consciousness regarding privacy, trust, and the ethical use of technology.

 Regulatory and Policy Implications